shiqingliu/shiqingliu.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Shiqing Liu is currently a Ph.D. student, supervised by Prof. Dr.-Ing.
+I am currently a Ph.D. student, supervised by Prof. Dr.-Ing.
 Yaochu Jin and Prof. Dr.-Ing.
 Ulrich Rückert, in the faculty of technology at Bielefeld University, Germany.
-She received the B.Sc. degree in automation and the M.Sc. degree in control science and engineering from Beijing Institute of Technology.
-Her research interests include neural combinatorial optimization, graph neural networks and federated learning.
-She is currently a graduate student member of IEEE.
+I received the B.Sc. degree in automation and the M.Sc. degree in control science and engineering from Beijing Institute of Technology.
+My research interests include neural combinatorial optimization, graph neural networks and federated learning.
+I'm also a graduate student member of IEEE.
 {style="text-align: justify;"}